OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 ### From codebehind of your .ascx
 From codebehind of your .ascx you can pass whatever you want to angular.

-### Automatic build DNN modul for installation inside DNN
+### Visual Studio: modulo DNN di compilazione automatica zip
 [I need to test it, this part is from template Torsten Weggen template - bitboxx.com] Building your solution with visual studio on **Release mode** automaticaly visual studio make DNN package zip file with all informations.